lucentcosmos/SparkLogsAnalyzer/chapter2/batch.md

 NFS or some other network file system would suffice, but NFS isn't fault tolerant to machine failures and if your dataset is too big to fit on one NFS volume, it could be cumbersome to partition your data and store them on multiple volumes and track them.

-Instead, HDFS and S3 are better file systems for massive datasets, and this section will cover how to read data from those sources.
+HDFS and S3 are better
+file systems for massive datasets, and this section will have examples shows how to read data from those sources.

 * S3 is an Amazon AWS solution for storing files in the cloud, easily accessible to all.